 Our line clearing crews are trained to recognize hazardous conditions.
 They know different tree species and understand how their growth patterns can cause line clearance problems in the future.

 If we are to manage rights-of-way effectively, your cooperation is essential and very much appreciated!

 In general, all tall-growing species will be cut to a width 20 feet either side of the line (15 feet for single phase lines with no cross-arm on the pole).
 Dead or dying trees that are located beyond the R/W edge may be removed if they are deemed a hazard.
 Trees with severe lean toward the line, and beyond the R/W edge, may also be removed.
 The brush and wood will be piled along the side of the rights-of-way.
-Trees along the side of the line will be trimmed, if they will contact the line within the next five years.
+If trees will contact the line within the next five years they will be cut.
 You will be contacted if it is necessary to remove danger trees (of merchantable value) that are located beyond the normal clearing zone.

 Smaller brush stems will be treated with a herbicide rather than cut, while stumps will be treated with a herbicide to prevent re-growth.

 Some areas will be cleared with a large brush-mowing machine.
-All stems will be mowed and subsequent stump sprouts will be treated with a herbicide application 1 to 2 growing seasons following the clearing.
+All stems will be mowed and subsequent stump sprouts will be treated with a herbicide application one to two growing seasons following the clearing.

 Modifications of Tree Clearing Standards in Urban/Residential Areas

-Options to modify right-of-way clearing may be offered to individual landowners or groups of adjacent landowners that object to clearing standards.
-The cooperative seeks to enable individual members to choose methods for right-of-way clearance that best address their concerns, while preventing the burden of cost for use of non-standard procedures from being placed upon all members.
+Options to modify rights-of-way clearing may be offered to individual landowners or groups of adjacent landowners that object to clearing standards.
+The cooperative seeks to enable individual members to choose methods for rights-of-way clearance that best address their concerns, while preventing the burden of cost for use of non-standard procedures from being placed upon all members.